AGGREGATE & QUARRY ASSOCIATION

 The AQA represents members on all manner of industry, government, health and safety, technical and other issues.

 We are your organisation, collectively funded by you, and our CEO Wayne Scott is answerable to the Board you elect.
-Wayne has been the Chief Executive since September 2018, sharing offices/resources with MinEx and Straterra to the benefit of AQA members and enabling us to deliver on our strategy at modest costs.
+Wayne has been the Chief Executive since September 2018, sharing offices/resources with MinEx and New Zealand Minerals Council to the benefit of AQA members and enabling us to deliver on our strategy at modest costs.

-Our Board has developed a plan through to 2024 covering four key strategies:
+Our Board has developed a business plan through to 2026 covering five key strategies:

-- To provide planning advice for our members and to lobby councils and Government to ensure they are planning for future aggregate resources and protecting future and current aggregate resources from sterilisation.
+- To provide planning advice for our members and to advise councils and government to ensure they are planning for future aggregate resources and protecting future and current aggregate resources from sterilisation.

 - To improve the technical knowledge of New Zealand aggregates for our members and users of our products and assist members to attain best practice in complying with operational, environmental and regulatory requirements.